guttulaniharika/Python-Parallel-Text-Handling-Processor/README.md

 | Parallelism   | Multiprocessing |

 ---
-🎯 Conclusion
+## 🎯 Conclusion
-This project demonstrates how large text datasets can be efficiently processed using chunk-based processing, rule-based sentiment analysis, and parallel computing techniques.

-It also highlights the importance of database indexing and performance benchmarking when working with large-scale data processing systems.
+This project demonstrates how large text datasets can be efficiently processed using chunk-based processing, rule-based sentiment analysis, and parallel computing techniques.It also highlights the importance of database indexing and performance benchmarking when working with large-scale data processing systems.
 ---

 ## 👩‍💻 Author